enobyte/deviceCapture/README.md

 ## How to use

+=> import deviceCapture

--> Battry.text = UIDevice.current.batreLvl (Explore for other function with UIDevice.current.something)
+=> Battry.text = UIDevice.current.batreLvl  (Explore for other function with UIDevice.current.something)

 ## Author